xamantra/relative_scale/README.md

 ## Scaling Notes

-Ok so I'm pretty sure some or most of you is going to use this on existing projects.
+Ok, so I'm pretty sure some or most of you are going to use this on existing projects.

-For instance you have a container widget like this:
+For instance, you have a container widget like this:

 ```Dart
 Container(